-Actual cost is used for the initial recording of all non-current physical asset acquisitions.
+Cost is used for the initial recording of all non-current physical asset acquisitions.
 Cost is determined as the value given as consideration plus costs incidental to the acquisition, including all other costs incurred in getting the assets ready for use.
 Any training costs are expensed as incurred.

-Artwork and collectibles acquired at no cost or for nominal consideration are recognised at their fair value at the date of acquisition in accordance with AASB 116 Property, Plant and Equipment.
+Artwork and collectibles acquired at no cost or for nominal consideration are recognised at their fair value at the date of acquisition.

-Property, plan and equipment acquired for exhibition purposes are expensed in the current financial year since it is considered that no economic benefit will be derived post this financial year.
+Property, plant and equipment acquired for exhibition purposes are expensed in the current financial year since it is considered that no economic benefit will be derived post this financial year.